 French authorities have reportedly agreed to publish archives explaining how nuclear tests were conducted.
 The moves followed many court cases in which testing personnel and residents living near nuclear test sites complained of cancer.
 If that happens – if they actually publish an honest report – it will make for very interesting reading.

-Tags: 50th Anniversary of Antarctic Treaty, Antarctic Tour Operators, Antarctica Tourism, Dr. Larry Brilliant, Dr. Stephen Schneider, France Nuclear Testing Victims, French Polynesia, Institute at the Golden Gate, Mururoa o Tatou, Roland Oldham, Turning the Tide, Wilkins Ice Shelf
+This article was posted in Antarctic Treaty and tagged 50th Anniversary of Antarctic Treaty, Antarctic Tour Operators, Antarctica Tourism, Dr. Larry Brilliant, Dr. Stephen Schneider, France Nuclear Testing Victims, French Polynesia, Institute at the Golden Gate, Mururoa o Tatou, Roland Oldham, Turning the Tide, Wilkins Ice Shelf.